 Scott is a graduate of Saint Mary’s University Sobeys School of Business and a serial entrepreneur.
-Scott began investing in the stock market at the age of 14 and by the time he was 19, he had bought and sold 5 businesses.
-Scott has been featured in business magazines and has represented his province of Nova Scotia at several business symposiums.
-He formerly owned and operated Green Roots Landscaping Limited and Halifax Asphalt Care and Northern Seamless Gutters.
-Scott currently owns Mortley Investments and invests in commercial real estate.
-Along with business activities, Scott prides himself on giving back to the community.
-He currently serves on several Boards of Directors in the Halifax area.
-For the past seven years, Scott has been an active volunteer firefighter with Halifax Regional Fire and Emergency.
+He began investing in the stock market at the age of 14 and by the time he was 19, had bought and sold 5 businesses.
+Scott has been featured in business magazines and represented his province of Nova Scotia at several business symposiums.
+Currently, he is the owner of Mortley Investments Inc which has investments in many industries including construction service, clean technology and battery storage, affordable housing and new home construction.
+Along with his business activities, Scott prides himself on giving back to the community.
+He currently serves on several Board of Directors in the Halifax area, and for the past 10 years has been an active volunteer firefighter with Halifax Regional Fire and Emergency.

 Mike, a native of Campbellton, New Brunswick and a career banker for the last 38 years, now makes his home in Kidston Estates in the Spryfield Community.
 He’s currently the branch manager for two CUA branches in HRM – the Herring Cove Road and Mumford Road branches.
 Mike has become vervy active in the Spryfield Community in the past few years, and as well as a board member with the Spryfield Business Commission, Mike is a member of Rotary Club Northwest in Halifax, where he has recently become the Project Leader for the Toonies for Change charity 50/50 draw which supports many deserving charities in the Spryfield area.
 An avid downhill skier, he was previously a Canadian Ski Patroller, and now is a ski instructor at our local Nova Scotia ski hills.
 In the Spring, Summer and Fall months, Mike is an avid cyclist, where you can find him either on the Long Lake Trails or the Rails for Trails.
 Mike loves making his home in Spryfield and working with such an active business and social community like Spryfield.